Music is the inarticulate speech of the heart, which cannot be compressed into words, because it is infinite.

 — Richard Wagner

-Erika’s 2021-2022 highlights included singing in the Fledermaus Champagne Trio with Orchestra Miami in the New Year’s Eve Celebration Concert.
-She was a soloist in Vivaldi’s Gloria with the Treasure Coast Community Singers and Chamber Orchestra.
-Erika also sang as a soloist in the orchestral world premiere of Ernesto Lecuona’s Rumba-Rhapsody along with the FIU Symphony Orchestra, pianist Tomas Tirino, the FIU Concert Choir, Encantus Voices, and Miami Children’s Chorus.
-Additionally, she debuted the role of Luisa in the romantic zarzuela Luisa Fernanda with La Zarzuela, Inc. Erika also performed as a soloist in Rossini’s Stabat Mater with the Treasure Coast Community Singers and Chamber Orchestra.
+Erika’s 2021-2022 highlights included singing as a soloist in the orchestral world premiere of Ernesto Lecuona’s Rumba-Rhapsody along with the FIU Symphony Orchestra, pianist Tomas Tirino, the FIU Concert Choir, Encantus Voices, and Miami Children’s Chorus.
+She then debuted the role of Luisa in the romantic zarzuela Luisa Fernanda with La Zarzuela, Inc. Additionally, Erika was a soloist in Vivaldi’s Gloria and Rossini’s Stabat Mater with the Treasure Coast Community Singers and Chamber Orchestra.
+She then sang in the Fledermaus Champagne Trio with Orchestra Miami in their New Year’s Eve Celebration Concert.
+In 2022, She sang the roles of La Zia Principessa and La Frugola in a double bill of Puccini’s Suor Angelica and Il tabarro with Taconic Opera, and Dorabella in Mozart’s Così fan tutte with Finger Lakes Opera.

-Erika is a 2024 semi-finalist in The Georgia Symphony Orchestra’s Beethoven 9 Vocal Competition.
+Erika was a 2024 semi-finalist in The Georgia Symphony Orchestra’s Beethoven 9 Vocal Competition.
 She was a 2023 district round competitor in The Metropolitan Opera’s Laffont Competition.
 Erika was a second round finalist in the Neue Stimmen International Singing Competition and semi-finalist in the Camerata Bardi International Vocal Competition.
 Other awards include first place winner in the Florida Gold Coast NATS Competition, regional winner in the Classical Singers Vocal Competition, and regional finalist in the New York Lyric Opera National Vocal Competition.

 Having graduated with her Bachelor of Music degree in vocal performance from the University of Florida/New World School of the Arts College Division, Erika performed various opera scenes and the role of Volpino in Haydn’s Lo Speziale.
 Daniel Fernandez from The Miami Herald's - El Nuevo Herald edition wrote, "The highest laurels go to the mezzo Erika Vasallo, not only for the excellent display of her beautiful voice, but for her fun characterization as the male character Volpino."
 During her incoming year of her graduate program at Florida State University, Erika performed the role of Female Emilia in Carlisle Floyd’s Prince of Players.
 Through the Opera Outreach Program of FSU, she performed the role of the Mother in Humperdinck’s Hansel and Gretel.
 While at FSU, Erika also sang the role of The Sorceress in Purcell’s Dido and Aeneas during a summer cultural exchange program at the Gran Teatro Nacional de la Habana, where no American had sang on this international stage in over half a century.
 Erika received her Master of Music degree in vocal performance from Florida International University, where she also was on the staff as an Adjunct Voice Professor.
 While at FIU, she performed the role of Doña Francisca in Amadeo Vives’ Doña Francisquita and sang as a soloist in a concert of Handel’s Messiah.